 1. Identify and discuss the elements of a children's rights perspective and critically analyse the role of law and the limits of the domestic legislative framework from this perspective;

-4. Demonstrate advanced capacities in locating and using primary and secondary sources and in developing a sophisticated argument about interdisciplinary approaches and legal practice to issues affecting children and young people;
+4. Demonstrate advanced capacities in locating and using primary and secondary sources and in developing a sophisticated argument about approaches and legal practice to issues affecting children and young people;

 5. Demonstrate advanced communication skills to solve problems and justify conclusions and professional decisions on key legal issues affecting children and young people to specialist and non-specialist audiences.